adamwong246/adamwong246.github.io/source/blog/2013-11-27-tiling-compared.markdown

 title:  "Tilers galore"
 date: 2013-11-27
 tags: posts
+sub_title: Theres a bunch of tiling solutions out there for making Metro-like interfaces.
+Here are my initial impressions.
 ---

 Theres a bunch of tiling solutions out there for making Metro-like interfaces.
 Here are my initial impressions.